opensecuritycontroller/community/development/osgi/osgi-dev.md

    -include target/depend.bnd
    ```

-2. We have an conditional package section that imports packages only from libraries that are inside the `pom.xml`:
+2. We have a conditional package section that imports packages only from libraries that are inside the `pom.xml`:

    ```java
    # include minimal contents for stand-alone jar